haraldrudell/haraldutil/readme.md

 ## Benefits

-1. Convert any object or value to a printable string extacly defining types and values
+2. Save on troubles and code lines with well tested, often sought functions.
-2. Handle object function arguments with helper functions
+1. Immediately find printout statements by having file and function names.
-3. Easily parse, filter and print error results, stack traces and code locations
+4. See the exact type of values with hidden properties and full prototype chains.
-4. Read numbers in a strict way
+4. Separate printouts from multiple instances by preceding with process id or host.
-5. Handle, convert and compare time formats and timezones
+3. Enhanced app portability across Linux, Mac and Windows.

 ## Features

-1. Conversion of any value to printable string representation
+1. Conversion of any value to printable string representation.
-2. Object manipulation methods
+2. Object manipulation methods.
-3. Portable path, number and browser functions
+3. Portable path, number and browser-launch functions.
-4. Error and stack trace parsers and string conversions
+4. Error and stack trace parsers and string conversions.
-5. JavaScript time value, Unix timestamp and timezone functions
+5. JavaScript time value, Unix timestamp and timezone functions.

 # Reference